sofiajenn1fer/personal_todolist/README.md

    python app.py
    ```

-   After running, open your browser and navigate to `http://127.0.0.1:5000/`.
+   After running, open browser and navigate to `http://127.0.0.1:5000/`.

 5. **Database Setup**:

-   The app will automatically create an SQLite database (`todo.db`) when you first run the app.
-If you need to update the database (e.g., add columns for `priority` and `due_date`), you can use the provided `update_db()` function.
+   The app will automatically create an SQLite database (`todo.db`) when first running the app.
+To update the database alter the `update_db()` function.

 ## Usage